 Under rapidly changing and unprecedented climatic conditions, increasing the resilience of Byron Shire's natural areas and unique biodiversity has become crucial.
 This DCP chapter supports climate change adaptation through the principle of avoidance in the first instance, and subsequently minimisation, wherever avoidance is proven to be untenable.
+This chapter is to be read in conjunction with Chapter A: Preliminaries, particularly as it relates to context and site analysis, as well as biodiversity planning principles.

-Note: For the purpose of this DCP Chapter, avoid means "to keep away from".
+Note 1: For the purpose of this DCP Chapter, avoid means "to keep away from".
 Evidence of avoidance may be illustrated through the use of ecological buffers, the design of a development footprint, or by regulating the timing or location of activities.
 If it is not possible to avoid impacts, then opportunities should be sought to minimise the impacts.
 Minimise means "reduce to the smallest possible amount or degree"